 A second book, an anthology “Two Worlds: Lost Children of the Indian Adoption Projects” published in 2012, includes narratives from First Nations and American Indian adoptees who are called the STOLEN GENERATIONS.
-The first edition has been retired, and will not be available after Sept.
-2018.

 The next anthology "CALLED HOME: Book 2: Lost Children of the Indian Adoption Projects" was published in June 2014.
 Fifty narratives cover personal history and the historic case of Baby Veronica, and much more.
 A new third edition is coming in 2019.